I’m about to continue unfolding this powerful acronym…

 That’s why, we need the power of the Holy Spirit touching our soul… to impart endurance… to keep you from quitting during the dry and difficult seasons… to save you from backsliding under the growing pressure of immorality and lawlessness (that reigns in our time).

 But endurance is for more than just “trials and temptations,” it’s for all kinds of pressure.
 Including the ultimate pressure: persecution and martyrdom.
 Something we don’t know much about in the western world.
 But guess what?
-According to Voice of the Martyrs hundreds of thousands of people are martyred every year (all around the world) because of their faith in Christ.
+According to Voice of the Martyrs more than 300,000 people are martyred every year (all around the world) because of their faith in Christ.

 Specially when you consider the unbelievable stupid reasons why—spoiled Christians get offended today: “He didn’t look me right… she passed me by and didn’t say hello… I’m not getting the position I deserve.”